Development

 Repeat the last two commands to get later changes after further development has been published.

-For those who prefer Git, we are offering an experimental Git repository.
-It may not be as up-to-date or well-maintained as the Mercurial one, but it should be close.
-Use these commands to clone it (again, a directory named mlmmj will be created in the current directory):
+For those who prefer Git, we are offering experimental Git repositories (losslessly interoperable with the Mercurial ones via hg-git).
+They may not be as up-to-date or well-maintained as the Mercurial ones, but should be close.
+Use these commands to clone them (again, a directory named mlmmj will be created in the current directory):

 $ git clone git://mlmmj.org/git/mlmmj